ADA-SITE-JML/wm2-2021-summer/homeworks/hw3/README.md

 * Username should be unique
 * Email should be unique
 * Username cannot be same with password
-	* How works?
-It thorws exception and in controller exception is catched and new Errorfiled added to bindingResult;
+	* How it works?
+It thorws an exception and in controller, exception is catched and new Errorfiled added to bindingResult;

 ### Logs